52 Weird and Unique Things To Do In Tokyo

 2. Visit a Maid Cafe

-Akihabara, or the manga and electronics center of Tokyo, is the neighborhood most famous for maid cafes (and otaku too).
+Akihabara, or the manga and electronics center of Tokyo, is the neighborhood most famous for maid cafes (and otaku).
 If you want to experience this weird thing to do in Tokyo, I recommend booking Maidreamin, a family-friendly Akihabara maid cafe in advance.
-Akihabara is home to some seedy maid cafes too.
+I don’t advise just walking in to a random maid cafe – Akihabara is also home to some creepy ones.

 Maid cafe, Cute and kawaii things to do in Tokyo, cute Tokyo, Cute things to do in Tokyo, Cute things to do in Japan, kawaii Tokyo, Kawaii Tokyo activities, Kawaii things to do in Tokyo, cute souvenirs Tokyo